 Criteria for selection of paper/presentation: Proposals will be evaluated based on relevance to current issues in advising, appeal to conference participants, creativity, ingenuity, and applicability for participants after the conference.
-We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals in our region.
+We are seeking a wide range of presentation topics relating to academic advising from a variety of advising professionals.

-Eligibility for submission: Those who are involved in advising—administration, faculty, full-time advisors and administrative staff are invited to submit proposals.
-We encourage novices and experienced presenters alike.
-Share your research, best practices or techniques with colleagues in the region.
+Eligibility for submission: Those who are involved in advising—administration, faculty, full-time advisors and administrative staff—are invited to submit proposals.
+We encourage first-time and experienced presenters alike.
+Share your research, best practices, or techniques with colleagues in the region.

-Format Options: Conference sessions include preconference workshops, concurrent sessions, and a poster session.
-Concurrent sessions can be in the format of a paper or topic presentation or a panel discussion.
+Format Options: Conference sessions include preconference workshops, concurrent sessions, and a poster presentation.

 - NACADA does not discriminate on the basis of race, creed, gender, sexual orientation, national origin, age, disability, or marital status.

 - Commercial products are not to be promoted in NACADA sessions.